andrewpillar/mgrt/readme.md

 ## Database connection

-Database connection for mgrt is controlled via the `-type` and `-dsn` flags.
-This allows for easy use of mgrt with multiple databases of different types.
+Database connections for mgrt can be managed via the `mgrt db` command.
+This allows you to set aliases for the different databases you can connect to, for example,

+    $ mgrt db set local-db postgresql "host=localhost port=5432 dbname=dev user=admin password=secret"

+this can then be used via the `-db` flag for the commands that require a database connection.

-The `-type` flag specifies the type of database to connect to, it will be one of,
+The `mgrt db set` command expects the type of the database, and the DSN for connecting to the database.
+The type will be one of,

 * mysql
 * postgresql
 * sqlite3

-The `-dsn` flag specifies the data source name for the database.
-This will vary depending on the type of database you're connecting to.

-mysql and postgresql both allow for the URI connection string, such as,
+the DSN will vary depending on the type of database being used.
+The mysql and postgresql you can use the URI connection string, such as,

     type://[user[:password]@][host]:[port][,...][/dbname][?param1=value1&...]